allboatsrise/expo-marketingcloudsdk/README.md

 This is an Expo module that provides a wrapper around the Salesforce Marketing Cloud SDK for iOS and Android.

-It allows Expo-based apps to integrate with the Marketing Cloud API.
+It allows Expo-based apps to integrate with the Marketing Cloud SDK.

 ## Installation